secretfader/secretfader/README.md

 I'm a Senior Engineer, educator, conference speaker, and event organizer currently living in Denver, Colorado.
-I work with Rust, TypeScript, Elixir, Node.js, Kubernetes, and a whole host of other tools to build reliable and elegant software.
+I work with Rust, TypeScript, Elixir, JavaScript, GraphQL, Kubernetes, Ethereum, private blockchain frameworks, and a whole host of other tools to build reliable and elegant software.

 ### Professional Interests :briefcase: